taboege/p6-Junction-Guts/README.md

 DESCRIPTION
 ===========

+First of all, know that the guts of a Junction are not meant to be exposed by the Raku language.
+This module relies on Rakudo-specific internals and may stop working (and stop being repairable) any moment.

 This module provides two subs `list` and `type` which return a list of the eigenstates and the type as a string, respectively, of the argument junction.